Major US military exercises with S.Korea 'suspended indefinitely' - Journal du Cameroun

 North Korea’s propaganda machine embraced the summit, with state television airing footage Thursday, describing Kim as a universally revered “prominent world leader.”

-Despite the concerns voiced by analysts and some allies, the Trump administration continues to tout the summit as a success, and Pompeo said earlier that he hopes to see “major disarmament” of North Korea by 2020.

-Trump has declared the nuclear threat from North Korea no longer exists, and tweeted Wednesday that people “can sleep well tonight!”
+Trump on Wednesday declared that the nuclear threat from North Korea no longer exists, and tweeted that people “can sleep well tonight!”

 Harris, however, disagreed.